112th Annual Commencement Exercises

 Arena Regulations

-Please be advised that large signs, placards, balloons and strollers will not be allowed inside the arena for safety and security reasons.
+Please be advised that signs, placards, balloons and strollers will not be allowed inside the arena for safety and security reasons.
 Please be advised that only graduates will be allowed on the arena floor.
 All guests will be restricted to the general seating areas.
 The clear bag policy does not apply to UH Mānoa commencement exercises.

 Pictures and Video